This award is intended for students within the School of Social and Political Science.

 It may sound like a lot but if you plan carefully you only need to attend one session a week.
 Some of our workshops are 1 hour and the longest is 3 hours to fit around your other commitments.

-Please note: All sessions will be delivered online in 2021/22.
+Please note: Most sessions will be delivered online in 2022/23, unless otherwise specified.

 See the full list of workshops available and book your space: